nicorac/bcr-gui/README.md

 - **play**: play each call recording straight from the list (no external player needed)
 - **share**: share recording file with other apps, like messaging, email, ...
 - **delete**: delete recordings
+- **create a new contact** with recording phone number \
+  (to be used after recording a call from an unknown contact)
+- **search contact with recording phone number** \
+  (to be used if you've already created the contact after recording the call)

 Still missing (not ready yet...):